tordans/osmcha2/README.md

 ## Scope

-A new frontend for OSMCha, incorparating the osmcha-frontend project and the changeset-map in one NextJS app.
+A new frontend for OSMCha, incorporating the osmcha-frontend project and the changeset-map in one NextJS app.

 ## Local development